-Echocardiography is a valuable cardiovascular diagnostic test.
-It is an important, non-invasive clinical tool to obtain critical information about cardiac structure and function.
+Echocardiography is a non-invasive clinical tool for clinicians to obtain critical information about cardiac structure and function.

 New imaging techniques, such as strain echocardiography, enable detailed evaluation that provides highly comprehensive information on left ventricular myocardial function.
 In cancer patients, peak systolic global longitudinal strain (GLS) measurements help clinicians understand what changes are happening to a patient’s heart muscle (myocardium) before a significant decline in left ventricular function or heart failure during and after cancer therapy.

 On this site, we provide educational materials to help those who wish to start performing GLS measurements during routine echocardiography.
 We include a protocol that outlines techniques for image acquisition, optimization and post-processing analysis of the data.